albertliumaster/albertliumaster.github.io/_pages/research.md

 <p align="justify">
 ![]({{ site.url }}{{ site.baseurl }}/images/pubpic/2019_JPCLGraphic.png){: style="width: 250px; float: right; margin: 0px 10px"}
 **Technique: Multidimensional optical spectroscopy.** Multidimensional optical spectroscopy may be considered the most general nonlinear spectroscopic technique, which involves exciting a material with multiple ultrashort pulses of light and measuring a nonlinear observable.
 Compared to most nonlinear spectroscopies, which measure a projection or cross-section of a multidimensional optical response, multidimensional optical spectroscopy is capable of measuring nonlinear optical responses along all of their characteristic axes.
-One can
+This yields physics inaccessible with conventional one-dimensional techniques, for example in coupling between different excitations, many-body interactions, and disentangling intrinsic optical responses and disorder broadening.
 </p>

 <p align="justify">
 **Theme: Artificial atoms.** The Bohr model of the atom introduced the concept of discrete electronic energy levels.
 Today, we can replicate these discrete excitation spectra in solid-state materials for technological applications, but disorder and interactions with the lattice environment (phonons) complicate the physics tremendously.
-Defect vacancy centers and colloidal nanocrystals are examples of such systems that we have studied using multidimensional spectroscopy [1,2,3,4], yielding much new insight into these "artificial atoms".
+Defect vacancy centers and colloidal nanocrystals are examples of such systems that we have studied using multidimensional spectroscopy [1,2,3,4], providing much new insight into these "artificial atoms".
 </p>

 <p align="justify">